scalameta/munit/docs/getting-started.md

 idiomatic when used from Scala.
 MUnit tries to fill in the gap by providing a small Scala API on top of JUnit.

-## Stability

-MUnit is a new library with no stability guarantees.
-While this project is versioned at v0.x, it's expected that new releases, including patch releases, will have binary and source breaking changes.

 ## Inspirations

 MUnit is inspired by several existing testing libraries: